dmccreary/clocks-and-watches/docs/kits/neopixel/fibonacci-clock/index.md

 ![](fib-clock.png)

 What is the minimum number of colored LED necessary to tell the time?
-The Fibonacci Clock is a unique timepiece that uses just five colored squares of different sizes to tell time.
+The Fibonacci Clock is a unique timepiece that uses just five colored squares of different sizes to tell time within 2.5 minutes.
 Here's how it works.

 ## Clock Layout